chen26sanken/Molecular-Descriptors-in-Graph-Convolutional-Neural-Networks/README.md

-# Efficiently Utilizing Molecular Descriptors in Graph Convolutional Neural Networks for Small Molecule Drug Discovery
+# Molecular Descriptors in Graph Convolutional Neural Networks for Small Molecule Drug Discovery

 This repository contains the code accompanying the manuscript: